 The Board recognises the importance of the Company's responsibility to achieve sustainable business growth in terms of corporate social responsibility ("CSR") and environment conservation for the communities in which the Group operates.
 The Group's CSR and various initiatives are set out in the Sustainability Report.
-In accordance with the Listing Rules of SGX-ST, the Group will issue its sustainability report in respect of its financial year ended 31 December 2023 by 31 July 2024.
-The sustainability report will be posted on SGXNET and the corporate website.
+The Group will issue its FY2024 Sustainability Report by 1 July 2025.
+The Sustainability Report will be posted on SGXNET and the corporate website.
 In compliance with new Listing Rules that take effect from 1 January 2022, the sustainability reporting process is subjected to internal review and the Directors have undergone sustainability training as prescribed by SGX-ST.